marcopennekamp/lore/specification/traits-structs.md

 end
 ```

 Right now, it is not possible to attach a label type to a value at run-time, so label types can only be "attached" by having a struct extend the label type.
 But once we introduce **dynamic specialization and generalization**, label types will be attachable to and removable from existing values, provided their compile-time types still agree.
-Then it becomes a matter of moving labels traditionally handled as object properties to the type space and harnessing the power of multiple dispatch.
+Then it becomes a matter of moving labels traditionally handled as properties to the type space and harnessing the power of multiple dispatch.
 For example, one could attach their own label type to values that are declared in a library, then specialize some library functions for types that also have the label.